First World War.com - A multimedia history of world war one

 Your King and Country Want You was notably used as a means of persuading young men to enlist for military service in 1914.
 The veteran theatrical performer Vesta Tilley often performed the song at recruitment rallies; men who declined to enlist at the end of these were invariably handed white feathers by children chosen for the task.

 Two versions of the song are included here (for which abridged lyrics are reproduced below), both recorded in 1914.
-Click here for Edna Thornton's version (MP3 format 611kb); and click here for Helen Clark's rendition (MP3 format 882kb).
+Edna Thornton and Helen Clark's renditions are available using the player above.

 Your King and Country Want You